python/cpython/Doc/library/asyncio-eventloop.rst

 .. coroutinemethod:: loop.run_in_executor(executor, func, \*args)

-   Arrange for a *func* to be called in the specified executor.
+   Arrange for *func* to be called in the specified executor.

    The *executor* argument should be an :class:`concurrent.futures.Executor` instance.
 The default executor is used if *executor* is ``None``.